 Why ‘farm for nature’?

-Nature on the farm is the entire suite of natural resources including soil, water, plants and animals that comprise the farming landscape.
+Nature on the farm comprises all of the natural resources in the farming landscape, including soil, water, plants and animals.
 Farmers manage these resources and interact with nature on a daily basis to produce food.
-In a modern agriculture and land management context farmers are asked to do more than just produce food but to manage nature to produce a range of other services that society needs including climate and water regulation services, space for nature and provide aesthetic landscapes.
-To provide this range of services Farming for Nature seeks to demonstrate and support farming which protects and enhances nature on the farm.
+In a modern agriculture and land management context, however, farmers are expected to do more than just produce food.
+They are also tasked with managing nature to produce a range of other services that are crucial to society.
+These services include climate and water regulation, the management of space for nature and the provision of aesthetic landscapes.
+To help farmers to deliver this range of services, Farming for Nature seeks to demonstrate and support farming practices that protect and enhance nature on the farm.

 - Reduce costs: natural nitrogen fixers, such as clovers in grassland and beans or peas in a tillage rotation, can reduce the need for applying costly fertilisers.